StenlyTU/LFCS-official/stuff/EssentialCommands.md

 * Group
 * Others

-Others are all other users that are not the owner and are not member of group.
+Others are all other users that *are not the owner* and *are not member of group*.

-**NOTE**: The order matters.

-For each category can be set below permissions
+For each category below permissions are valid:

 * Read
   * Octal value: 4